-- COVID-19 is magnifying the challenges in care coordination
+- COVID-19 is magnifying the challenges in clinical communication

 - Clinical collaboration platforms offer needed functionality for streamlining communication